OmsInSerial/Eurorack/FM Einheit/Readme.md

 B - Frequency knob (10Hz to 11KHz).

 B shifted - Fine tune knob (-1 oct / +1 oct).
 Default at noon.
-Available in the VCV Rack module, in upcoming firmware for the hardware module
+Available in the VCV Rack module, as a beta firmware for the hardware module

 C - Operator 1 index (0 to 30) exponential response --> index 1 * (operator 2 based frequency) corresponds to generated sidebands harmonics strength above and under operator 1 based frequency.
 The more the index, the more audible sidebands.